 #4 Chobani Greek Yogurt Drink, Strawberry Banana 7oz

 This is a great yogurt product for anyone on the go looking for a fresh, fruity yogurt drink from a company that knows their stuff!
-It comes in flavours to suit everyone, like strawberry banana, pina colada, pineapple coconut and mixed berry, and contains 5 different strains of probiotic (although Chobani don’t specify which 5).
+It comes in flavors to suit everyone, like strawberry banana, pina colada, pineapple coconut and mixed berry, and contains 5 different strains of probiotic (although Chobani don’t specify which 5).

 Each bottle has around 20% of your daily calcium needs, which helps with strong teeth and bones, plus 10 grams of protein to help you feel fuller and more satisfied between meals.
 And with around 7 grams of sugar per 100 grams, this yogurt drink is a great staple for anyone looking to get a few more probiotics into their daily routine.